The IRS has given you the prerogative to change your mind—when it comes to your IRA contributions, that is.

-- Changing the designation of a specific contribution from one type of IRA to the other.
+Generally speaking, a recharacterization moves money from a traditional IRA to a Roth IRA—or vice versa.
+More specifically, it changes the designation of a specific contribution from one type of IRA to the other.

 Recharacterizations are tax-reportable and could be complicated.
 We recommend that you review this strategy with a qualified tax advisor to weigh the tax benefits and ensure everything is reported properly.

-Why you might want to recharacterize
+Why you might recharacterize an IRA contribution

 To change a contribution from a Roth IRA to a traditional IRA